MohamedSci/employees/README.md

 A new Flutter project.

-An awesome Flutter project in hoow to Use Firebase Auth , Firestore and Storage
+An awesome Flutter project in hoow to Use Firebase Auth , Firestore , Storage and State management

 in this app users can login  register & login